puppetlabs/puppetlabs-inifile/README.markdown

 ##### `insert_value`

-The value for the insert type if the value if required.
+The value for the insert type, if the value is required.

 ### Function: `create_ini_settings`